xwellauss/starlight/README.md

 Clone this repository recursively to pull in the submodules

-**To Build the Project, You will need:**
+**To build the project, you will need:**

-* A C and C++ Compiler: Clang, GCC, Emscripten, Android NDK
+* A C Compiler: Clang, GCC, Emscripten, Android NDK
 * Meson + Ninja

-You can Download them from your package manager
+You can download them from your package manager

 After cloning the repo recursively, `cd` into it.